Donors

 Truly Unique

 The Donor Solution is unlike any other egg donor agency you may have encountered.
 We do everything to make your donation not only rewarding but easy!
-Some of the testing, interviews and even some lab work can be done in one of our convenient offices.
-And, best of all, we have flexible hours including some evenings and weekends.
-We understand that the donation process can be stressful, and because our company is run by professionals in the infertility community, including physicians and registered nurses, we know this can help ease communication and relieve some of the anxiety.
+We understand that the donation process can be stressful, and because our company is run by professionals in the infertility community, we know this can help ease communication and relieve some of the anxiety.

 Our Process

 After reading about the egg donation process at The Donor Solution, and you feel this is a process you would feel positive about, please fill out the preliminary application.
 We will review this and if you are qualified, we will send you, via e-mail, a longer, more detailed application.
-We will also ask you to come to our office for an interview.
-If you live further away and cannot easily arrange a visit, we will discuss our program and arrange an interview over the phone.
+After you have completed your application and uploaded your documents, we will set you up for an interview about our program and what being an egg donor is all about!

 We know you will find The Donor Solution, the solution to finding a rewarding experience as an egg donor, assisting a couple to become a family.